killlercram/TODO-List/README.md

+Steps:
+- npm init
+- npm install
+- npm i express
+- npm i nodemon
+- npm i dotenv
+- npm i mongoose

 Project Name: TODO LIST API

 Description:

-This project is a backend JavaScript API for a todo list application.
+- This project is a backend JavaScript API for a todo list application.
 It provides endpoints to manage tasks, such as creating, updating, and deleting tasks.
 The API is designed to be used by a frontend application to interact with the todo list data.